abtion/guidelines/best-practices/inclusive-language.md

 ## Blacklist/whitelist
 **Bad**
-> All blocked emails are kept in a blacklist.
+> All allowed and blocked emails are kept in a whitelist and blacklist,
+> respectively.

 **Good**
-> All blocked emails are kept in a blocklist/denylist.
+> All allowed and blocked emails are kept in an allowlist and a blocklist,
+> respectively.

 ## Redlining
 **Bad**